loda-lang/loda-programs/programs/oeis/list1.md

 * [A185761](http://oeis.org/A185761) ([L16 program](185/A185761.asm)): Number of (n+1) X 2 binary arrays with no 2 X 2 subblock trace equal to any horizontal or vertical neighbor 2 X 2 subblock trace.
 * [A185787](http://oeis.org/A185787) ([L10 program](185/A185787.asm)): Sum of first k numbers in column k of the natural number array A000027; by antidiagonals.
 * [A185788](http://oeis.org/A185788) ([L08 program](185/A185788.asm)): Sum of the first k-1 numbers in the k-th column of the natural number array A000027, by antidiagonals.
+* [A185828](http://oeis.org/A185828) ([L24 program](185/A185828.asm)): Half the number of n X 2 binary arrays with every element equal to exactly one or two of its horizontal and vertical neighbors.
 * [A185868](http://oeis.org/A185868) ([L10 program](185/A185868.asm)): (Odd,odd)-polka dot array in the natural number array A000027, by antidiagonals.
 * [A185869](http://oeis.org/A185869) ([L10 program](185/A185869.asm)): (Odd,even)-polka dot array in the natural number array A000027; read by antidiagonals.
 * [A185870](http://oeis.org/A185870) ([L11 program](185/A185870.asm)): (Even,odd)-polka dot array in the natural number array A000027, by antidiagonals.